 That is no way to live.
 Just because you are alive does not mean that you are actually living.

-Father Time is undefeated.
-No matter if you are super fit or unfit your time will come.
+Now look, Father Time is undefeated.
+It doesn’t matter if you are super fit or unfit your time will come.

 Do you want to age gracefully and live to be 65, 75, maybe even 85 years old but still be mobile and strong for your age?

 A meaningful 75 years in which your good health allowed you to have a great impact on those around you is a fantastic life.

-Or would you rather live to 75 with the last 20-30 years spent taking pills and living in pain every single day?
+Or would you rather live to 75 with the last 30-40 years of your life spent taking pills and living in pain every single day?

 Would you rather arrive at 75 and your bad health has limited you from actually enjoying life?